-Frame Elements
+Frame elements

 Frame related elements together and manipulate them as a single element